SciRuby/daru/README.md

 * DataFrame - A 2-D matrix-like structure which is internally composed of named `Vector` classes.

 daru data structures can be constructed by using several Ruby classes.
 These include `Array`, `Hash`, `Matrix`, [NMatrix](https://github.com/SciRuby/nmatrix) and [MDArray](https://github.com/rbotafogo/mdarray). daru brings a uniform API for handling and manipulating data represented in any of the above Ruby classes.

+## Testing

+Install jruby using `rvm install jruby`, then run `jruby -S gem install mdarray`, followed by `bundle install`.
+You will need to install `mdarray` manually because of strange gemspec file behaviour.
+If anyone can automate this then I'd greatly appreciate it!
+Then run `rspec` in JRuby to test for MDArray functionality.

+Then switch to MRI, do a normal `bundle install` followed by `rspec` for testing everything else with NMatrix functionality.

+## Roadmap

+* Automate testing for both MRI and JRuby.
+...more coming soon